notnullgames/nullos-alpine/README.md

 # nullos

-The minimal & fast-booting OS used on nullbox.
+The minimal & fast-booting Alpine-based OS used on nullbox.

 ![screenshot](screenshot.png)